waliddev23/mapping_data/README.md

   (Optional) Placeholder for input DXF files and output SHP files.

-# 📋 How to Use
-1. DXF to SHP Conversion

-Ensure you have QGIS installed on your machine.

-  a.
-Open QGIS and import your DXF file.

-  b.
-Use the "Save As" function to export the data as a shapefile (SHP).

-2. Automated Symbolization

-Run the Python script to apply predefined styles to your shapefiles.

-    python code_symbolisation_qgis.py

-3. Mapping and Visualization

-Open

-    mapping.ipynb
-to explore data visualization and mapping workflows.

-    jupyter notebook mapping.ipynb
 # 💻 Technologies Used
 - GIS Software: QGIS
 - Programming: Python (PyQGIS, Geopandas)
 - Visualization: Jupyter Notebook
-# 🖼️ Examples
-1. Symbolized Shapefile

-Automated styling applied to building footprints in QGIS:

-2. Mapping Workflow in Jupyter

-Interactive map visualization from

-    the mapping.ipynb
-notebook:

 # 🌟 Future Improvements
 - Add functionality for batch DXF to SHP conversion.